Jason Polan: Artistic career

 Polan's work appeared in numerous publications, including The New Yorker, The New York Times, Los Angeles Times, Believer, Apartamento, Metropolis, Lucky Peach, and McSweeney's Quarterly Concern.
 He collaborated with institutions and companies such as Warby Parker, Uniqlo, The Criterion Collection, Levi's, Russ & Daughters, Partners & Spade, the Whitney Museum, the Brooklyn Museum, and the Ford Foundation.

 He created more than 100 artist books and zines, dozens of which are held in the Museum of Modern Art's library collection.

 In 2005, he founded the Taco Bell Drawing Club, a weekly gathering at the Union Square Taco Bell in New York City where artists and enthusiasts met to draw.
 Explaining the club in The New Yorker, he said: "There are no rules.
 I often draw people, but you can draw whatever you want."

-In 2019, he create the variant cover for Marvel's The Amazing Spider-Man #20.
+In 2019, he created the variant cover for Marvel's The Amazing Spider-Man #20.
 In 2025, The Post Office, a volume compiling Polan's preserved letters, artist correspondence, cards, and other ephemera, edited by Jason Fulford, was published by Printed Matter, Inc.